 - What Do You Hear? | Set 6 – Do, Re, Mi, So, La

 Note Name Practice | Treble Clef

 Boom Cards are perfect for practicing note names.
 This Treble Clef Series includes 6 separate sets.
 Learning all of the notes at once can be overwhelming for many students.
-Breaking learning up into manageable chunks makes learning more fun and students retain information better.
+Breaking learning up into manageable chunks makes it more fun and students retain information better.

-With activities set in a soccer theme, learning with Boom Cards is even more fun.
+With activities set in a soccer theme, learning with these Boom Cards is even more fun.
 The following beneficial activities are included in this series.

 - Set 1 – Treble Clef BASIC Spaces – FREE

 - Set 2 – Treble Clef BASIC Lines

 - Set 3 – Treble Clef BASIC Lines & Spaces